mmotl/dtc_persona_analysis/README.md

 3. Project objectives
 - Primary objective: To develop a robust and automated classification model that assigns new survey participants to the most appropriate marketing persona.
 The model's logic is based on calculating the proximity of a new data point to the provided persona centroids.
 - Secondary objective: To implement a data monitoring system that tracks the statistical distribution of incoming survey data over time.
 This system will detect "data drift" and trigger a model re-training and deployment if the characteristics of new participants deviate significantly from the established persona definitions.
-*In real production ofc., a need for model retraining would trigger an alert to let decision makers re-evaluate the personas themselves.*
+*In real production ofc., a need for model retraining should not instantly re-train and deploy a model - this is just a technical showcase in this project.
+It should more trigger an alert to let decision makers re-evaluate the personas themselves.*

 4. Data
 Core project assets we got provided (*in this project, since the original data is confidential, re-created with artificial data)*:
 - Feature list: We have the definitive list of features (x1, x2, ..., x10) that define the persona space.
 These features will be incorporated into our survey instruments.
 - Persona cluster centroids: We have received the numerical centroid for each persona.
 A centroid is a vector representing the mathematical average of all data points within a cluster, effectively serving as the "perfect example" or ideal center for that persona.
 *In this project, this is my ground truth for building new artificial data to be labelled.*

 ## Core Features
 *   **Containerized Environment:** All core services are orchestrated via **Docker Compose** for easy setup and consistent environments.